GabrielCirciu/SimulationOfLife/README.md

 ### Admin Commands

+- `/simulationoflife stats`             - Show your specialization statistics
+- `/simulationoflife status`            - Show plugin status and settings
+- `/simulationoflife perf`              - Show performance statistics
+- `/simulationoflife debug`             - Show debug information
+- `/simulationoflife spec-all`          - Show specialization statistics
+- `/simulationoflife spec-set`          - Set a player's specialization level
+- `/simulationoflife spec-reset`        - Reset a player's every specialization to 0
+- `/simulationoflife spec-reset-all`    - Reset ALL players' every specialization to 0
+- `/simulationoflife save`              - Save all players' specializations to file
 - `/simulationoflife reload`            - Reload the plugin configuration
-- `/simulationoflife status` - Show plugin status and current settings
-- `/simulationoflife perf`   - Show performance metrics of actions happening
-- `/simulationoflife debug`  - Show if debug is enabled
-- `/simulationoflife specs`  - Show overall server-wide specialization stats
-- `/simulationoflife stats`  - Show your own player specialization stats

 ### Player Commands

-- `/simulationoflife stats`  - Show your own player specialization stats
+- `/simulationoflife stats`  - Show your specialization statistics

 # In-Game Permissions

 - `simulationoflife.admin`    - Access to admin commands (default: op)
 - `simulationoflife.player`   - Access to only player commnands (default: true)
 - `simulationoflife.bypass`   - Bypass hunger reduction from block actions (default: false)

 # Troubleshooting

 ### Common Issues

-Let me know of any issues.
+- Specialization only saves to file if player has at least 1 point in something (This could lead to a problem if specializations are reset for a player as it may not update)
+- Some blocks like Short and Tall Grass still being incorrectly detected

 # Upcoming features

-* Reset stats command
-* Modify stats command
-* Periodic Saving instead of one-time on server shutdown
-* More exetensive logging

-* Weights system?
+- More extensive statistics tracking and saving to file - My data science desires must be fulfilled
+- Weight system - can't have you carrying all those stacks of wood ;)
+- Difficulty setting - so you can play either solo, with few friends, or on large servers in a balanced way